 Development of new market-rate housing makes it possible for new residents to move to the City.
 These new residents place demands on services provided by both the private and public sectors.
 Some of the public and private sector employees needed to meet the needs of the new residents earn incomes only adequate to pay for affordable housing.
-Because affordable housing is in short supply within the City, such employees may be forced to live in less than adequate housing within the City, pay a disproportionate share of their incomes to live in adequate housing within the City, or commute ever-increasing distances to their jobs from housing located outside the City.
+Because affordable housing is in short supply within the City, such employees may be forced to live in less than adequate housing within the City, pay a disproportionate share of their incomes to live in adequate housing located outside the City.
 These circumstances harm the City's ability to attain goals articulated in the City's General Plan and place strains on the City's ability to accept and service new market-rate housing development.